-Activities that you undertake in your capacity as an elected Senator or member of the House of Representatives in respect of the political party to which you belong.
+1.Activities that you participate in in your capacity as an elected Senator or member of the House of Representatives.

-- A formal meeting of the political party (including a meeting of the party executive, a committee or a subcommittee). - □ A national, state or territory conference.
+- □ A formal meeting of the political party (including a meeting of the party executive, a committee or a subcommittee). - A national, state or territory conference of a political party.